5600.5: Procedures for Life-Threatening Asthma Attacks and Systemic Allergic Reactions

 1. Identify the signs and symptoms of a life-threatening asthma attack or systemic allergic reaction;

-2. Follow District procedures for emergency treatment including required 911 calls and the administration of Epi-Pens and/or nebulizers;
+2. Follow District procedures for emergency treatment including required 911 calls and the administration of epinephrine auto injectors and/or nebulizer treatments;

 3. Complete, as time permits, an Emergency Form for paramedics;